I am a huge fan of arm knit blankets so today I am sharing another fun arm knit blanket tutorial!

 - Knit two stitches from your left arm to your right arm, as you did all the way until this point, and then slip the first stitch over the second (see video).

 - Knit another stitch on your right arm and then slip the previous stitch over the last one.
 Continue until you only have one loop left.
+This will give you your finished end edge.

 - Then cut off the working yarn, pull it over and tie a knot.